Python Sets : A Comprehensive Guide

+Python is a really flexible and easy-to-learn language that’s become super popular because it’s simple, easy to understand, and can do a whole bunch of different things.
 Python offers a rich set of data structures to facilitate efficient manipulation and storage of data.
 Sets are one of its built-in data structures.
 In this blog, you will learn about Python sets and their methods.

-Letβs jump right into it!π
+Let’s jump right into it!🚀

-What are Sets?π€
+What are Python Sets?🤔

-Sets are immutable which means you cannot change items of the set once created, but you can remove items and add new items.
+Sets are immutable, which means you cannot change items of the set once created, but you can remove items and add new items.

 Sets do not contain duplicate items.